orbs-network/orbs-contract-sdk/README.md

 ## Overview
 Gamma is a local Orbs blockchain to empower developers to easily and efficiently deploy, run & test smart contracts.<enter>
 Gamma runs an in-memory virtual chain on top of an Orbs blockchain with N nodes on your local machine.
-Gamma-cli -  the command line interface is deigned to help you to interact with the virtual chain.
+Gamma-cli - the command line interface - is designed to help you to interact with the virtual chain.

 ## Getting Started...